yaikobzeray/dev-journal/activity_log.md

 Used Intersection Observer API for lazy-loading images.
 Native browser API — no library needed.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Friday, 17 May 2024 — Entry 1

+Debugged Django N+1 query problem using django-debug-toolbar.
+Reduced homepage queries from 47 to 3.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*